MikkelVembye/Group-based-interventions/PRIMED workflow (group-based).html.md

+## Creating primary and secondary data

 Below, we separate the data by reintegrational (primary analysis) and mental health outcomes (secondary analyses)

 ::: {.panel-tabset}
 ## Reintegration data

-A general overview of the main data, we use for analyses of reintegrational outcomes can be found below.
+A general overview of the main data, we use for analyses of reintegrational outcomes can be found in the scroll box below.